Setting Up Your Python Scraping Environment

 Use venv for lightweight, standard Python projects that rely primarily on PyPI packages.
 Choose conda if your scraping pipeline requires complex data science libraries, non-Python binaries, or cross-platform compiler management.

 Never use sudo pip install.
-Instead, activate a virtual environment or use the --user flag.
-If system-level packages fail to compile, install the appropriate development headers for your OS (e.g., python3-dev on Ubuntu or Xcode CLI tools on macOS).
+Instead, activate a virtual environment first, or use the --user flag.
+If system-level packages fail to compile, install the appropriate development headers (python3-dev on Ubuntu, Xcode CLI tools on macOS).

 Can I share my environment configuration with a team?

 Yes.
-Export your exact package tree using pip freeze > requirements.txt or conda env export > environment.yml.
-Team members can recreate the identical setup using pip install -r requirements.txt or conda env create -f environment.yml.
+Export your exact package tree with pip freeze > requirements.txt or conda env export > environment.yml.
+Team members recreate the identical setup with pip install -r requirements.txt or conda env create -f environment.yml.